Wrapping up my “Birds of Prey” fanfiction! Batgirl versus O-Ren Ishii! Black Canary and Sonya Blade versus Scorpion! And what’s that about a bomb?

 As she came to a stop, she heard a fierce yell from Sonya.

-Canary looked up and saw her ally leaping over the nearby machinery and landing a flying punch to the side of Scorpion’s head.
+Canary looked up from her position on the ground and saw her ally leaping over the nearby machinery and landing a flying punch to the side of Scorpion’s head.

 The masked assassin spun again, landing hard against a nearby parked rail car.

-Sonya took up a position between Scorpion and Black Canary.
+Sonya positioned herself between Scorpion and Black Canary.
 “Enough with the sorcery!” she said.
 “Let’s do this!”
-Sonya took up a fighting stance.
+Sonya assumed a fighting stance.

-Scorpion shook his head as if to shake away the damage he’d taken.
+Scorpion shook his head as if that would cast away the damage he’d taken.
 He then took several cautious steps away from the car and into the open area.

 Sonya pivoted to stay ready for him.